CSCI-4830-002-2014/challenge-week-7/README.md

 ### 5b Do you have any thoughts on why these events are missing geographic information?
 (5 points)

-My data set seems to be missing a lot of data points because Tableau is misinterpreting the data that I’m putting in (despite many attempts to fix!).

 According to the site, the CAMEO event code data is a “collection of more than 300 types of events organized into a hierarchical taxonomy and recorded in the files as a numeric code”.
-This data is likely missing geographic information because the geography cannot be deduced from the content.
+This data is likely missing geographic information because the geography cannot be deduced from the content or is was incorrectly inserted into the database.

 ## Challenges